UPPMAX/programming_formalisms/docs/testing/testing_framework.md

 Clicking on the 'Run'/'Play' button to run the tests.

+???- question "Something went wrong?"

+    An easy fix is to delete the file `.vscode/setting.json` and restart VS Code

 ## Exercises

 ### Exercise 1: get the existing tests to work